Gorshin FInancial Group Inc

 Probate is a process that identifies the deceased person's assets and provides for the legal transfer to the intended beneficiaries.
 The process can identify debts, value property, and pay debts and taxes.

-Probate involves the filing of paperwork, public notices, and court appearances by lawyers.
-Attorneys are paid a fee from the estate to provide legal services, and the amount of these fees are determined by the extent and often the value of the estate.
+Probate involves filing paperwork, public notices, and court appearances by lawyers.
+Attorneys are paid a fee from the estate to provide legal services, and the amount of these fees is determined by the extent and often the estate's value.

 Known creditors and beneficiaries of the estate are notified.

 The representative must manage the assets during this process and make sure that the assets are secure.
 If instructed by the courts, the representative may be required to sell or change an asset.
 This instruction may be from details listed in the Will and may need to comply with any specific bequests, such as a cash gift or disbursement.

 Once the court has determined the estate is ready to close, the probate judge provides the documents to transfer inherited assets to the correct ownership legally, and the estate is transferred.
 The court then will close probate, and the estate will be finished.
 The personal representative will file the final tax return for the decedent, and the probate process will come to an end.
 In most cases, probate can last for 9 months to many years, depending on the complexity of the estate.

 Safe Money insights and tips sent to your inbox twice a month.Sign Up Now!